wp-plugins/wp-mobile-edition/readme.txt

 = Mobile XML Sitemap Generator =

 * It will create a mobile xml sitemap, to maximize the mobile version in mobile search engines like google, Bing, and other.

 = A standard mobile theme =
-* was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, categories, tags, comments etc.
+* Was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, categories, tags, comments etc.

 * Device adaptation, including the rescaling of images, intelligent splitting of articles and posts into multiple pages, the simplifaction styles, and the removal of non-supported media.

+* Smart Formatting: It doesn't matter whether users are viewing your site horizontally or vertically, mTheme will re-position all media on the fly.

 * Full Comments System: Default wordpressor or DISQUS

+* You can choose from 16 different color schemes in the settings panel.

+* Easily customize your mobile theme logo with our easy uploader.

+* No SEO Knowledge Needed: mTheme will automatically optimize your site for SEO.
+You don't need to touch a button, just sit back and watch your rankings rise.

-* Equipped with a mobile ad, you can put any ads scripts and it will appear on your mobile version.
+* Equipped with a mobile ad, you can put any ads scripts (Adsense, admob, or banner ads of your own) and it will appear on your mobile version.

 * Mobile-friendly: an extensible theme that is ready for display on mobile devices.
 The theme is XHTML-MP compliant and scores highly on [W3C mobileOK Checker](http://validator.w3.org/mobile/).

+= DEMO =
+* To see mTheme in action visit [http://mdemo.fabrix.net](http://mdemo.fabrix.net) on your mobile device.

+* Look: Gallery page, Contact form, comments in levels, and all functionality like a theme for desktop.

 = Used With Subdomain =